Candace Nelson Career

 4/5

 Though it seems as if nothing could take Nelson by surprise, her latest venture did.
 Nelson’s new book, “Sweet Success: A Simple Recipe to Turn Your Passion into Profit,” was an idea that came about during the Covid-19 lockdown.
 “I didn’t always want to write a book,” Nelson states, “but it was a moment in time when the idea just made sense for me.”
 Since stepping away operationally from Sprinkles, Nelson began mentoring and investing in female-founded businesses.
-Upon realizing that she was rather limited in her reach, however, she figured that writing a book could help more women and business owners.
+After realizing her reach was more limited than she hoped, she had a lightbulb moment—why not write a book?
+It felt like the perfect way to empower more women and support fellow business owners on a larger scale.
+When she’s not leading her luxe empire or diving into her next big idea, Nelson keeps things cozy.

-When she’s not ruling her decadent empire or starting a new project, Nelson can be found dining at Pizzana with her family or hanging at home with her dog, Willy.
+You’ll find her dining at Pizzana with her family or lounging at home with her dog, Willy.

 + posts